IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 {: .small-margin}

 This is the loop that is going to iterate through all the messages on the current level.
-This could be the root level messages, or one of the replies depending whether the function was called from the AJAX state change scope or from inside the `buildComments();`{: .language-javascript} function recursively.
+This could be the root level messages or one of the replies level, depending whether the function was called from the AJAX callback or from inside the `buildComments();`{: .language-javascript} function recursively.
-{: .small-text}

 ```javascript
 currentText += "\t\t<img src=\"https://avatars.githubusercontent.com/"+encodeURI(formatHTMLStr(JSONArr[i].github))+"\">\n";
 ```
 {: .small-margin}

 This is used in the case the user provides a Github account when commenting.
-It will display the user's Github avatar instead of the default one (staticmanapp's avatar).
-We sanitize the string with `formatHTMLStr();`{: .language-javascript} and encode it to a URL format with
+It will display the user's Github avatar instead of the default one (currently staticmanapp's avatar).
+We sanitize the string with `formatHTMLStr();`{: .language-javascript} and encode it to a URL format with `encodeURL();`{: .language-javascript}.
-`encodeURL();`{: .language-javascript}.
-{: .small-text}

 ```javascript
 currentText += "\t\t<p><strong>"+formatHTMLStr(JSONArr[i].name)+"</strong> <em>"+formatHTMLStr(JSONArr[i].date)+"</em></p>\n";